 PRAISE FOR A WOMAN'S CRUSADE

 "Mary Walton...has captured Paul's fire, her slow burn in A Woman's Crusade.
-This story is a reminder of the perseverance, the gall, the intelligence it took to obtain what now seems an inalienable right, an obvious pillar of any democracy." --Los Angeles Times
+This story is a reminder of the perseverance, the gall, the intelligence it took to obtain what now seems an inalienable right, an obvious pillar of any democracy." --The Los Angeles Times

-"Nearly a half century before Martin Luther King brought Gandhian methods to bear on racial segregation, Alice Paul used non-violent protest to win full voting rights for American women; but few Americans know about her.
-Mary Walton vividly brings her to life again in this brilliant, important and highly readable book.
-America 's understanding of its history will be all the richer for it." --Gene Roberts, The Race Beat, 2007 Pulitzer Prize winner for History
+"Nearly a half century before Martin Luther King brought Gandhian methods to bear on racial segregation, Alice Paul used non-violent protest to win full voting rights for American women; but few women knew about her.
+Mary Walton vividly brings her to life again in this brilliant, important and highly readable book." --Gene Roberts, The Race Beat, 2007 Pulitzer Prize winner for History.

-"Mary Walton has written a passionate history of one of my heroines (and distant relative), Alice Paul- a fiery feminist who understood political strategy and the value of a sound-bite better than anyone.
-All Americans should read this book to learn more about one of our most extraordinary and dynamic leaders."--Congresswoman Carolyn B. Maloney
+"Mary Walton has written a passionate history of one of my heroines (and distant relative), Alice Paul--a fiery feminist who understood political strategy and the value of a sound-bit better than anyone. " Congresswoman Carolyn B. Maloney

 MARY WALTON WRITES:

 I was introduced to journalism many years ago by Brenda Starr, the glamorous red-head comic strip adventuress whose life as a reporter was characterized by romance, danger and a colorful, sexy wardrobe.
 I would discover that real newspapers weren't quite like Brenda's world, but they had their moments!

 For most of my professional life I have been a newspaper reporter, turning out news features, profiles and breaking news, while also writing non-fiction books that had their genesis in news stories.
 Six years ago, at the suggestion of an editor, I turned to a historical epic, the final, dramatic push for woman suffrage.